mehmetak78/nestjs03/readme.txt

 - Execute Project
     - npm run start:dev
+    - Send messages by PostMan
+        (
+            Or You can add ReST Console plugin in WebStorm.
+            Create a file in users dir called request.http (File/New/HTTP Request) You can check the examples (when opened the file in Webstorm you will see a link "Examples") Execute from here and see the results in "Services window") )
 - Creating module with CLI
     - In the root directory in the terminal
         - //nest generate module messages